Vopli Vidopliassova: Russian invasion of Ukraine and Western releases: 2022-present

 On 25 November 2022, the group re-released their 2006 song "Buly denky" as a single, to celebrate the recapture of Kherson by Ukrainian forces.
 22 April 2023 saw the first official re-release of the band's 1989 album Tantsi for Record Store Day, coinciding with a book in the 33 1/3 series about the album.
 This is also the band's first official release in the West, barring releases sold at the band's French concerts between 1992-6 and their collaboration with Les VRP in 1992.

 In 2025, the band announced a tour to celebrate the upcoming 40th anniversary of their foundation, which will also include their first concerts in Australia.

+Due to Sakhno and Rogachevsky not being permitted to leave Ukraine, they have been substituted for by Belgian musician Benjamin Baert (who has also performed with Tequilajazzz) and Ukrainian musician Oleksandr Lozovskyi respectively.